drmikesamy/BlazeJump/README.md

-# BlazeJump - A Blazor and C# boilerplate for Nostr
+# BlazeJump - A Blazor and C# boilerplate for Nostr Clients

 BlazeJump is a bare bones Nostr client intended to be a boilerplate project for C# Blazor Nostr projects.